Southern Cross Partners sets the rate of interest that will apply to each loan at the time that the loan advance is first made.

-Default interest rules differ between Regulated Loans and Non-Regulated Loans.
+Default interest rules differ between Regulated Term Loan and Non Regulated Term Loan.
 To fully understand these, please refer to the sample loan agreements, which are available by selecting the links in this paragraph.

 Where you are entitled to default interest, it will be at the rate of 50% of the actual default interest that we collect, for the period that your investment is in default, and will be paid to you once it has been collected by us.